PDP-10/SUDS/README.md

 SUDS, the Stanford University Drawing System.

-This repository contains bits and pieces of SUDS as found in ITS.
+This repository contains a complete set of files from SUDS as found in the Saildart archive.
+There are also some bits and pieces from ITS.

-These programs seem to work:
+These programs from ITS seem to work:

 - D
 - LAY